Continuum Robot State Estimation with Actuation Uncertainty: Tendon-Actuated Continuum Robots

 \subsection{Manipulator Jacobian Extraction}

-Given the current state, we would additionally like to move the robot to a desired configuration, which can be accomplished using the manipulator Jacobian $J_{T_K Q}$ relating actuation variables to tip motion.
-Instead of using finite differences \cite{black2017parallel} or a separate sensitivity ODE integration \cite{rucker2011computing}, we show how to extract $J_{T_K Q}$ immediately from our solution.
+Given the estimated state, we seek the manipulator Jacobian $\brm{J}_{T_K q}$ relating actuation to tip motions.
+Instead of finite differences \cite{black2017parallel} or sensitivity ODE integration \cite{rucker2011computing}, we extract $\brm{J}_{T_K q}$ directly from the linearized factor graph.